 One of the reasons for the continued improvement of Jaboulet La Chapelle is the draconian selection for the wine.
 Previously, up to 7,000 cases of wine were produced.
 But today, the average annual production is closer to 2,000 cases per vintage of Jaboulet La Chapelle.

-Serving and Decanting Paul Jaboulet Aine Hermitage with Wine, Food, Pairing Tips
+Serving Paul Jaboulet Aine Hermitage with Wine, Food, Pairing Tips

 The white wine of Jaboulet is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Jaboulet La Chapelle is one of the world’s great wines.
 In the best vintages, the wine needs 20-30 years to soften, develop and show it’s unique character.
 But from personal experience, I can tell you, it is worth the wait!